Woo95/Devhub/content/English/03_Technical Notes/Camera Projection.md

 ---
 ![[Camera Projection (Code)#^f510cd|ClampPlayerYPosition()]]
-This function clamps the player's Y-position to the boundaries calculated earlier, keeping the player within the vertical limits of the camera’s view.
+This function clamps the player's Y-position to the boundaries calculated earlier, keeping the player within the vertical limits of the camera's view.
 The X-position remains fixed.

 ---
 ## **Conclusion**